yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Application-Layer Protocol Negotiation

-TLS implementations MUST support the Application-Layer Protocol Negotiation (ALPN) extension {{!RFC7301}}.
+TLS implementations (both client- and server-side) MUST support the Application-Layer Protocol Negotiation (ALPN) extension {{!RFC7301}}.

 In order to prevent "cross-protocol" attacks resulting from failure to ensure that a message intended for use in one protocol cannot be mistaken for a